harvesthill/reddit-wiki-archive/steroids/compounds/trestolone.md

 * [The neural androgen receptor: A therapeutic target for myelin repair in chronic demyelination](https://www.researchgate.net/publication/235386245_The_neural_androgen_receptor_A_therapeutic_target_for_myelin_repair_in_chronic_demyelination)

-&gt; The potent synthetic testosterone analogue 7α-methyl-19-nortestosterone (MENT), developed for long-term male contraception and androgen replacement therapy in hypogonadal males and does not stimulate prostate growth, also *efficiently promotes myelin repair*.
+> The potent synthetic testosterone analogue 7α-methyl-19-nortestosterone (MENT), developed for long-term male contraception and androgen replacement therapy in hypogonadal males and does not stimulate prostate growth, also *efficiently promotes myelin repair*.
-&gt;
+>
-&gt; These data establish the efficacy of androgens as remyelinating agents and qualify the brain androgen receptor as a promising drug target for remyelination therapy, thus providing the preclinical rationale for a novel therapeutic use of androgens in males with multiple sclerosis.
+> These data establish the efficacy of androgens as remyelinating agents and qualify the brain androgen receptor as a promising drug target for remyelination therapy, thus providing the preclinical rationale for a novel therapeutic use of androgens in males with multiple sclerosis.

 Another study that discusses the neuroprotective effects of the SARM RAD140 tangentially mentions  MENT as one of the sole SARMs to be compatible with the aromatase enzyme, hence benefiting from the neuroprotective advantages of metabolite 7α-Methyl-estradiol.